fewd-05/phase-0-intro-to-js-2-array-lab/README.md

 # Arrays Lab

-## Objectives
+## Learning Goals

-1. Practice writing arrays
+- Practice writing arrays
-2. Practice manipulating arrays
+- Practice using _destructive_ methods to manipulate arrays
-3. Explain how to manipulate arrays in a non-destructive way
+- Practice using _nondestructive_ methods to manipulate arrays

 ## Introduction
-Previously, we've learned about how arrays work.
-We know that `push()` pushes elements onto the ends of arrays, and `pop()` pops them off; similarly, `unshift()` adds elements to the beginnings of arrays, and `shift()` pulls them off.

-Now it's time to put what we've learned to the test.

-## What's with all this destruction?
-You might have noticed that our tests are looking for functions like `destructivelyAppendDriver()` — what's up with that?

-We want to distinguish between actions that _mutate_ ("change") their underlying structures (like `pop()`, `push()`, `shift()`, and `unshift()`) and those functions that leave those structures untouched.

-In general, it's good practice to avoid mutating a program's state whenever possible.
-So we want to call out these methods as destructive, since mutating state means we don't always know what we're dealing with.
-Indeed, these mutations mean that we need to refresh the test environment after every test to make sure that we're not working with mutated data!
+We've learned about how arrays work and about the array methods built in to JavaScript that we can use to manipulate them.
+Now it's time to practice what we've learned.

+If you haven't already, fork and clone this lab into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

+## Instructions

+Open up the indexTest.js file.
+Note that some of the names of the functions you will be writing begin with destructively and some don't.
+This is a clue as to which Array method you will need to use for each function.

+Note also that the first line asks for an array called cats, set to an initial value of ["Milo", "Otis", "Garfield"].
+In your functions, you will be accessing and manipulating this array.

+Remember: each time you call to check your function is working, you will need to comment the function call out before working on the next one.
+The reason we need to do this is because some of your functions will be destructive — they will change the original cats array.
+This is a problem because it means the input to the remaining functions will be dependent on the outcome of other functions.

-By contrast, we also have methods like `appendDriver()`, which simply adds a driver to the end of the `drivers` array and returns the _new_ array, leaving the existing array untouched.
-This flow is preferable to mutating state because we have complete control over what's going into and coming out of the function.
+This is also a good illustration of why it's generally good practice to avoid mutating a program's state whenever possible.
+If we use only nondestructive methods, we have complete control over what's going into and coming out of the function.
+This makes our programs more robust, easier to maintain, and less prone to bugs.

-## Run those tests!
-You'll notice that the first test asks for an array called `drivers`, set to an initial value of `["Milo", "Otis", "Garfield"]`.

-In our test file, we're going to reset this array to your initial value after every test.
-Some of our tests manipulate arrays in place, and we want to be sure that we can get back to a blank slate between tests.

-Why is a blank slate important?
-We want our programs to be predictable: this makes them more robust, easier to maintain, and less prone to bugs.
-One way to achieve predictability is by isolating our tests from one another, meaning that no test should depend on the outcome or process of any other test.
-That way, tests can run in any order and test _known_ inputs and environments, rather than depending on other tests running first and modifying the entire environment.

-Remember the workflow:
-1. Run `learn`.
+You will follow this work flow:

+-Go function by function.
-2. Read the errors; vocalize what they're asking you to do.
+-Read the comments above each function, vocalize what they're asking you to do.
-3. Write code; repeat steps 1 and 2 often until a test passes.
-4. Repeat as needed for further tests.
-5. Run `learn submit` when finished!

-If you open up `test/indexTest.js`, you will see that in the `beforeEach` block we initialize our `driver` array values so that you can focus on what really matters — understanding how to manipulate arrays in JavaScript.

-<p class='util--hide'>View <a href='https://learn.co/lessons/js-data-structures-arrays-lab'>Arrays Lab</a> on Learn.co and start learning to code for free.</p>
+-Write code; call and console.log your functions/function returns to test they are adjusting the cats array effectively.
+-Repeat as needed.